 If you’re someone who struggles with back pain, you may want to consider checking out the Saatva mattress.
 Built with a sturdy coil-on-coil construction, this bed has a traditional innerspring vibe that’s supportive, firm, and pressure-relieving.

 Seniors sleepers with back pain may especially enjoy this bed because of how well it sets the spine in a healthy, neutral alignment.
 This means that the hips are lifted in line with the lower back, which are lifted in line with the shoulders.
 Even alignment like this helps prevent aches and pains, especially at the lumbar region.
 I should also add that the mattress comes in three different firmnesses, so you can really hone in on the comfort level that’s right for you.
 Plus, the Saatva is also known for its fantastic edge support, which maximizes the usable surface area of the structure.
-All in all, a nice choice for senior sleepers looking to alleviate tension in the hips, back, or suffering from arthritis.
+All in all, a nice choice for senior sleepers looking to alleviate back pain or suffering from arthritis.

 Interested?
 Then you better check out my full Saatva mattress review.